krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 Available for MySQL-compatible and PostgreSQL-compatible editions.

 You only pay for database storage and the database capacity and I/O your database consumes while it is active.
 Pay on a per-second basis for the database capacity you use when the database is active.

+Storage and Processing are separate – scale down to zero processing and pay only for storage

+Automatic Pause and Resume – Configurable period of inactivity after which DB Cluster is Paused

+Rapid scaling: uses a pool of warm resources

 #### Migrate database from datacenter to RDS using DMS